- 17 August 2021 - 05 September 2021

 Included is a section for “Tea Pots” – Teapots are the domain of master potters as these are

 normally very technical items to make.
 We have challenged our members with this section.

-The Guest Artists this year are Ian Calder (KZN) and Christo Giles (WC)
+The Guest Artist this year is Christo Giles (WC)